 You stare at her.
 “Um,” you say, “yeah.
 It definitely does.”

 She swallows hard.
 “Shit.”

 GDPR is an EU regulation, but its implications don’t stop at Europe’s borders.

-At its core, GDPR is designed to ensure that European Union citizens have real agency when it comes to their personal data and how it’s used.
-In order to make that happen, European authorities significantly expanded the data-related rights that EU citizens enjoy, compared to those set down in the DPD.
+At its core, GDPR is designed to ensure that European Union data subjects have real agency when it comes to their personal data and how it’s used.
+In order to make that happen, European authorities significantly expanded the data-related rights that EU data subjects enjoy, compared to those set down in the DPD.

 But in today’s globalized, highly-connected digital landscape, privacy protections that only apply in a single country or even a single political union can’t fully protect anybody’s privacy.
 Accordingly, one of the biggest changes in GDPR is how much the regulation has expanded where those rights apply.

 That’s key: while some laws and regulations are specific to a particular region or country, this one is different.
 Under the regulation, there’s no legal distinction between the obligations facing a Milan-based company and one run out of Detroit.
-Similarly, brands have to be just as mindful when it comes to the personal data associated with an EU citizen living Santa Monica as they do with one living in Lyon.
 All told, nearly 80% of U.S. companies could find themselves liable for GDPR-related fines if they fail to take the necessary steps to comply.